KarineLiuti/forum-spring-boot/README.md

 # Forum

-This project is a service of a Forum using Spring Boot, based on [Alura Spring Boot course](https://cursos.alura.com.br/course/spring-boot-api-rest).
+This is a Spring Boot service to a Forum Example, based on [Alura Spring Boot course](https://cursos.alura.com.br/course/spring-boot-api-rest).

 ## Requirements